 Antonio Citterio was born in Meda (MI) in 1950.
 He took a degree in Architecture at the Milan Polytechnic, and in 1972 opened his own studio, focusing on architecture and interior design.
 From 1987 to 1996 he worked in partnership with Terry Dwan, designing buildings in Europe and Japan.
 The most important projects included the redesign of a block in the historical center of Seregno (MI), the Esprit headquarters in Amsterdam, Antwerp and Milan, and industrial plants for Vitra in Germany and Antonio Fusco in Milan.

-In 2000 Antonio Citterio and Patricia Viel formed Antonio Citterio and Partners.
-Since 2006 Antonio Citterio has been a professor of Design at the Academy of Architecture of Mendrisio, Università della Svizzera Italiana.
+In 2000 Antonio Citterio Patricia Viel was formed.
+From 2006 to 2016 Antonio Citterio has been professor of Architectural Design at the Academy of Architecture of Mendrisio, Università della Svizzera Italiana.

 Sara Busnelli was born Cantù, Italy in 1977.
 She studied at the Politecnico di Milano and at the University of Hannover in Germany, graduating with honors in Architecture in 2001.
 She is a member of the Italian architects association in Milan.

 Florian Thorwart, German, was born in Nuremberg in 1975.
-He began working with Antonio Citterio Patricia Viel and Partners in 2005, after working for architectural firms in Munich and Berlin.
+He began working with Citterio-Viel & Partners in 2005, after working for architectural firms in Munich and Berlin.
 He studied in Germany, at the “Technische Universität München”, acquiring a diploma (Dipl.-Ing.
 Architekt) in 2002, and in Italy, at the “Università degli studi di Firenze”.
 Since 2006 he is a member of the German Architectural Association in Munich / Bavaria.

 Florian became Partner in 2012.
 He has led several projects for clients such as Quantum AG, Vitra , Hochtief AG, Salvis and Artinvest.
 The range of projects directed includes production-plants, office- and multi-purpose buildings as well as luxury-residential projects such as "Skyliving", located in the mixed-use building housing the Elbphilharmonie in Hamburg.
 Other projects that Florian directed include the international competition for the new Beethoven-concert-hall in Bonn and the office and residential project "Brooktorkai" in Hamburg which was awarded a prize by the German Architects Federation (BDA).
 Recently he has been working on two different concepts for a highrise-residential-building in Bangkok/Thailand and for a administration-headquarters building in Doha/Qatar.
 Currently he is leading projects in Stuttgart and in Munich, where a new office building ("NOVE") is being built next to the city center.